sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 We observed a lower performance than the authors' in the translation task.
 This was expected as we trained the same number of steps, with presumably a much smaller batch size.
 In fact we could not cover 1/3 of the dataset and there was still room for improvement.

 One final thing of interest is the training and inference times for both tasks.
 When n is increased, the number of parameters decrease while the number of operations increase.
 One of these, may dominate the other.
 We observed that both times went up when n was increased while the authors reported a decrease.
 This hints that the authors' have a more efficient PHM layer code.

+Due to limited memory and unparalizable structure of LSTM network, we only managed to train PHM-LSTM network half of a epoch.
+Even with a half epoch, we showed that PHM network is learning after a few iterations.
+Training process can be speed up by converting words into embeddings before training.
+Also, code of PHM layers can further be optimized.

 To wrap up, we enjoyed reproducing this paper and learned a lot during the process.
 We would like to thank the authors for writing such a great and mostly clear paper and Sinan Hoca for equipping us with the skills to take on this project.